Johnlock: The Johnlock Conspiracy

 Some fans believed that the romantic reading was intended by the show's creators Steven Moffat and Mark Gatiss and that John and Sherlock would officially become a couple, a theory known as The Johnlock Conspiracy (TJLC).
-This theory gained prominence on Tumblr after the release of the third season of the show in 2014.
+This theory gained prominence on Tumblr after the release of the third series in 2014.
 Both showrunners have repeatedly denied intending to portray anything but a platonic relationship between Sherlock and John.
 The showrunners have repeatedly been accused of queerbaiting.

 TJLC fans relied on close readings of the show and interviews with the cast and crew to make their argument.
-Evidence they used included the incoherent plot of seasons three and four which fans claimed only made sense with a romantic reading, a BBC report on its interest in developing LGBT content, and "the set designer's fondness for elephants", which Johnlock fans considered a coded symbol for the "elephant in the room" of John and Sherlock's love for each other.
-The extent of the theories has been partially attributed to the two-year pauses in between seasons, which gave fans a long period of time to develop their ideas without new source material.
+Evidence they used included the incoherent plot of series three and four which fans claimed only made sense with a romantic reading, a BBC report on its interest in developing LGBT content, and "the set designer's fondness for elephants", which Johnlock fans considered a coded symbol for the "elephant in the room" of John and Sherlock's love for each other.
+The extent of the theories has been partially attributed to the two-year pauses in between series, which gave fans a long period of time to develop ideas without new source material.
 The showrunners had been known to lie to prevent spoilers, which contributed to some fans' dismissal of their denials of a romantic relationship between John and Sherlock.

 Some fans of Sherlock, including ones that themselves ship Johnlock, strongly dislike TJLC, referring to it as "cult-like" and "crazy".
 TJLC has been criticized for harassment and doxing of other fans.
 Pop culture scholar E. J. Nielsen argues that the switch of fandom culture from Livejournal to Tumblr, and a lesser degree Twitter, contributed to the spread of TJLC and the harassment that non-TJLC fans faced from TJLC fans.
 Tumblr, unlike Livejournal, has more public and easier shareable posts, creating more open communities that allow content to escape beyond the confines of its intended audience.
 Posts can be tagged for the ship they contain, and TJLC fans would sometimes use those tags to harass fans of other Sherlock ships, especially heterosexual ones involving John or Sherlock.

-Fans that believed in TJLC became so convinced that the fourth season would end with John and Sherlock becoming a couple that after the final episode of the season aired they began to expect a secret fourth episode, even watching the unrelated miniseries Apple Tree Yard in the hopes that it would be the "real" final episode.
-Some fans reported mental health issues following their disappointment that the fourth season did not include a romantic relationship between John and Sherlock.
+Fans that believed in TJLC were so convinced that the fourth series would end with John and Sherlock becoming a couple, that after the final episode aired they began to expect a secret fourth episode, even watching the unrelated miniseries Apple Tree Yard in the hopes that it would be the "real" final episode.
+Some fans reported mental health issues following their disappointment that the fourth series did not include a romantic relationship between John and Sherlock.